-The Windows Live Hotmail team has always been helpful in helping retrieve deleted mail on a personal level, even after emptying your Deleted items folder.
+The Outlook/Hotmail team has always been helpful in helping retrieve deleted mail on a personal level, even after emptying your Deleted items folder.
 Subsequently, Hotmail started offering a feature to let you recover deleted mail.

-Those who have upgraded to the new Outlook.com mail, may be happy to know that this feature has been continued here too!
-With Microsoft Outlook, you can recover email that might have been accidentally deleted from your inbox or your Deleted folder.
-This is also helpful if your account has been hacked, because hackers often delete all the messages in an account.
+Those who have upgraded to the new Outlook.com mail may be happy to know that this feature has been continued here too!
+With Microsoft Outlook, you can recover emails that might have been accidentally deleted from your inbox or your Deleted folder.
+This is also helpful if your account has been hacked because hackers often delete all the messages in an account.

 If you wish to retrieve such deleted mail, log into your Outlook.com mail account and click on the Deleted folder.